Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

 The stand you take means something

 You don't think we should go that far?
 Why not?
 You say that God doesn't care about us doing it because that was only for the Israelites.
 You say by your actions, "We know a better way than what God said to do..."
-How in the world do we tell the difference about what He means for us and what is only for the Israelites?
+Since God didn't label the rules to tell us which ones are for them and which are for us, how in the world do we tell the difference?
+You say we should not follow Leviticus 11, but we do follow Leviticus 18.
+How do we choose?
+What if someone says they are going to follow Leviticus 11, and not follow Leviticus 18?
+Are they right because the Holy Spirit didn't "prompt" them otherwise?
+Who gets to choose which is which?
 Oh, that's right, our pastors would never mislead us into anything that God would not approve, right?.

-So, if you think it's all right to eat what God said for the Jews not to eat, then you can have relations with close relatives that He only prohibited for the Jews, ignore Sabbath that He gave to the whole human race at Creation, and steal a sandwich if you are really hungry which He told only the Jews not to do.
-Most of those rules are just for the Jews, anyway.
+So, if you think it's all right to eat what God said for the Jews not to eat, then you can have relations with close relatives in actions that He only prohibited for the Jews, ignore Sabbath, and the other commandments, that He gave to the whole human race at Creation (Ecclesiastes 12:13

 According to the lax translation of Romans 14, we can live however we want for the Lord, eat whatever we want for the Lord, steal anything we want if we do it for the Lord, and even murder as long as we do it for the Lord.
 But, wait a minute...
 Why would one or two rules God only gave them apply to us, and the rest not?
 How do you tell?
 Are you sure?